Idaho lawmakers approve bill that would allow execution by firing squad - KTVZ

 The bill stipulates that firing squads will be used only if the state cannot obtain the drugs needed for lethal injections.
 Several states have struggled to source the drugs required for lethal injection, causing them to pause executions and triggering lawsuits from inmates who argue the injections are inhumane.

-Additionally, the bill permits Idaho to use firing squads if lethal objections are deemed unconstitutional by a court.
+Additionally, the bill permits Idaho to use firing squads if lethal injections are deemed unconstitutional by a court.

 A fiscal note tied to the bill explains that refurbishing the Department of Correction to meet “safety and execution requirements for the firing squad” will cost around $750,000.